 I love ordinary places.
 There is a hidden beauty everywhere, even at an ugly public transport station.
 And Vltavská is definitely an ugly space – at least at first sight.

-Built in the communist ’80s, Vltavská is one of the most busy stations on line C. Lots of people come to Letná, the hipster paradise in Prague 7 (where you want to go too, for sure) or Pražská tržnice, a big market space.
+Built in the communist ’80s, Vltavská is one of the busiest stations on line C. Lots of people come to Letná, the hipster paradise in Prague 7 (where you want to go too, for sure) or Pražská tržnice, a big market space.
 Hop on the red C line and hop off at Vltavská station too… and then explore the surroundings of this communist-built public transport crossroads.

 Vltavská space is a concrete labyrinth of stairs, walk-throughs, tram rails and a city centre highway and it may be sometimes a bit smelly, but it is fascinating too.
 I like to come here from time to time to check new colours and stuff.
 There’s graffiti all over the place, parkour apprentices over your head, crazy stairs going nowhere, I can rest a bit in a small park nearby and listen to buskers playing accordion or guitar.
 In 2021, there was even a small skatepark opened here.

 Vltavská is also a home to homeless people (sounds crazy but it’s true) with a big heart, and it’s definitely worth spending ten minutes of exploring while you are on your way to… somewhere else.